prozod/fireball/README.md

 > UNDER DEVELOPMENT

-A minimalistic implementation of a platform game.
+A minimalistic implementation of 2D game.
 Inspired by the classic 1979 Asteroids arcade game and various platformers.

 - C++20